Eshel19/Real-Time-License-Plate-Recognition-System-Using-FPGA/README.md

 > **Note:**
 > Reproducing the complete system requires the Terasic DE10 Standard FPGA board and a compatible embedded Linux setup.
-> For hardware/software requirements, customizations, and known issues, see `/docs/CUSTOM_BUILD_NOTES.md`.

 ---